metasfresh/metasfresh-documentation/_webui_collection/EN/Copy_prices_from_price-list-version.md

 ## Overview
 When you create a new price list version, it will be empty at first, i.e. there are no prices or products included in it.
 You can now manually [add them to the price list](Add_products_to_price-list).

-Instead, however, you can also take an existing price list version and copy its prices and products to your new version, for example, if you want to add the same products but with different prices.
+Instead, however, you can also take an existing price list version and copy its prices and products to your new version, for example, if you want to add the same products but change their prices.
 This can also be achieved through the use of [discount schemas](Price_list_schema_rules).

 To copy price lists, please proceed as follows: